mstanczy/git-workshop/README.md

 ```
 git log --oneline --graph --all
 ```
-26. Configure new alias for a simple reference to this view
+26. Configure a new alias for a simple reference to this view
 ```
 git config --global alias.history “log --oneline --graph --all”
 ```